 The price of cyber insurance varies depending on several criteria, just like any other insurance policy.
 All of the standard considerations remain in place, including revenue, staff size, industry you operate in, and business size.
 Cyber insurance premiums consider human error, data types, downtime, and dependencies on automation, systems, or data.

 Insurance costs vary based on company size and coverage, with small business insurance policies costing an average of $1,500 annually.
-Furthermore, it is anticipated that the increasing frequency of cyber-attacks will raise insurance prices for small, medium, and large enterprises alike.
+Furthermore, it is anticipated that the increasing frequency of cyberattacks would raise insurance prices for small, medium, and large enterprises alike.

 Final Thoughts